grafana/developer-advocacy/projects/Grafana Office Hours/GOH 28 - Loki For Beginners with Ed Welch.md

 - Intro
 	- *Hello and welcome to Grafana Office Hours.
 I'm `<name>`, a `<position>` at Grafana Labs and today, we're going to talk about `<topic>`.*

-Title: Something with OpenTelemetry Metrics (TBD)
+Title: Loki For Beginners with Ed Welch (TBD)

 - Intro, who we are (Ed & Nicole & Jay)